-14.3.2.3 Activities of the Committee during the last fiscal year free shares (AGA) and stock options (SO) to employees and senior executives, as well as the review of corporate objectives achievement for 2020 and the related variable compensation for officers
+14.3.2.3 Activities of the Committee during the last fiscal year free shares (AGA) and stock options (SO) to employees and senior executives, review of corporate objectives achievement for 2021 and the related variable compensation for officers.

-The Compensation Committee met four times in 2020.
-The main topics discussed by the Committee, and on which it made recommendations to the Board of Directors, were the grant of share options (BSA) to independent directors and consultants,
+The Compensation Committee met five times in 2021.
+The main topics discussed by the Committee, and on which it made recommendations to the Board of Directors, were the grant of share options (BSA) to independent directors and consultants, of directors submitted to the general meeting or relating to the cooptation of directors.